Financial-Times/engineering-progression/docs/documentation.md

   - The API endpoints (found under `site/api` if you're developing locally) are generated automatically.
 Any changes to files in here will be overwritten.
 If you need to make changes to the way these files are generated, see `script/build-website-api.js`.

+  - The competencies and levels data is generated automatically, so that this data is always pinned at the latest released version on the website.
+Any changes to files in here will be overwritten.
+If you need to make changes to the way these files are generated, see `script/build-website-data.js`.

 ### Building the Site Locally